sxzrt/Proxy-Set/README.md

-# Visualizing Adapted Knowledge in Domain Transfer
+# Ranking Models in Unlabeled New Environments